 No. Projects initiated prior to filing an application for the program are not eligible for funding.
 This includes projects in an already approved budget.

 This program has been designed with an 18-month window for completing the funded project.
-A muni could apply for a project not yet in the budget.
-If awarded, the municipality would be able to approve their next budget in mid-2019, with the awarded project included, and have until approximately March 2020 to complete the project.
+A municipality could apply for a project not yet in the budget.
+If awarded, the municipality would be able to approve their next budget, with the awarded project included, and have still have sufficient time to complete the project.